tsherif/space-shooter.c/ARCHITECTURE.md

 };
 ```

 The `space-shooter.c` audio graph is composed of 32 source voices connected directly to a single master voice.
-A source voice, its buffer and whether it's in use are managed by a simple `AudioStream` struct:
+A source voice, its buffer and whether it's in use are managed by a simple `AudioStream` struct.

 ```c
 typedef struct {